datacamp/authoring/docs/courses/design/template.md

 6. What mistakes or misconceptions do you expect?
 7. What datasets will you use?

-## Step 2: Who is this course for?
+## Step 2: Who Is This Course for?

 Link to [learner personas](personas.md)